kamwoh/kamwoh.github.io/_pages/publications.md

 **Deep Polarized Network for Supervised Learning of Accurate Binary Hashing Codes**

 Lixin Fan*, Kam Woh Ng*, Ce Ju, Tianyu Zhang and Chee Seng Chan.
+To appear in the 29th International Joint Conference on Artificial Intelligence, 2020.

 2019
 ------